WICG/webmonetization/docs/api.md

 document.monetization && document.monetization.state === 'stopped'
 ```

-The user's browser is capable of Web Monetization.
+The user's browser is capable of Web Monetization but is not currently streaming payments.
-If a monetization tag is found **AND** the [Web Monetization Service Provider](/#providers) is enabled/active/etc the `document.monetization.state` will transition to `pending` as STREAMing is initiated.
+If a monetization tag is found **AND** the [Web Monetization Service Provider](/#providers) is enabled/active/etc the `document.monetization.state` will transition to `pending` as the payment stream is being initiated.

 If the user is Web Monetized, the `document.monetization.state` will always begin in this state.